 - A two-page summary of the proposed grant including purpose, audience, goals, methodology, project leadership and anticipated outcomes;

-- A detailed budget with the total project costs, requested funds from the Foundations and other sources of support;
+- A detailed budget with the total project costs, requested funds from the Foundations and other sources of support (the Foundation does not fund indirect costs);

 - A timeline for proposed activities; and